w3f/Grant-Milestone-Delivery/evaluations/uke_1_keeganquigley.md

 # General Notes

 Nice app!
+I can already see the PoC coming together here.
+Great delivery overall, and I think that p2p messaging systems like this are very necessary.
 I can't wait to see what the front end looks like.

 ## Documentation & Testing